gofreelee/mysmctrl/README.md

 1. If `MASK_OFF` is set, `libsmctrl` applies this as a byte offset to a base address for the location of the SM mask fields in CUDA's stream data structure.
-  - That base address is the one for CUDA 12.2 at time of writing
+  - That base address is the one for CUDA 12.2 at time of writing.
 2. The stream masking test is run.
 3. If the test succeeded (returned zero) the loop aborts, otherwise it increments the offset to attempt and repeats.